splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

 From the :guilabel:`Detectors & SLOs` page, Kai configures the SLI and sets up a target for their SLO.
 Kai follows these steps:

 #.
 Kai wants to use a Synthetics metric as the system health indicators, so they select the :guilabel:`Custom metric` from the :guilabel:`Metric type` menu.
 #.
-Kai enters following into the SignalFlow editor:
+Kai enters following program into the SignalFlow editor:

       .. code-block:: python